HHN/crawler4j/README.md

 ## Why you should use this fork?

-This fork starts where the development of the previous main repository stalled.
+This fork picks up where development on the original main repository left off, bringing several key improvements:

-Some highlights include:

-- choice between multiple frontier implementations => avoid using a database with a license that doesn't comply with your use-case
+- Offers a choice between multiple frontier implementations, allowing you to avoid databases with incompatible licenses for your use case.
-- easy substitution of various parser implementations (not only for html, but also css, binary, and plain text)
+- Simplifies swapping out parser implementations, supporting not just HTML but also CSS, binary, and plain text formats.
-- dynamic authentication
+- Supports dynamic authentication.
-- improved exception handling, more versatile to customize
+- Enhances exception handling, making it easier to customize.
-- fixes various parsing issues
+- Fixes various parsing issues.
-- more documentation
+- Includes expanded documentation.
-- more tests and all tests are JUnit5 based (so no knowledge of Groovy and/or Spock needed anymore to maintain the codebase)
+- Features additional tests, now entirely based on JUnit 5 (eliminating the need for Groovy or Spock knowledge to maintain the codebase).
-- uses Apache Maven as build tool
+- Utilizes Apache Maven as the build tool.
-- provides a clean upgrade path by keeping backward compatibility in mind and deprecating methods before removing them
+- Ensures a smooth upgrade path with backward compatibility and method deprecation before removal.
-- more eyes have gone through the code, so readability and correctness have improved
-- maintained, i.e. dependencies are often updated to their latest versions
+- Improves code readability and correctness, with more contributors reviewing the code.

 ## Installation